 Mr. Beals previously entered into an offer letter with Ghost Management Group, LLC, dated July 31, 2015.
-Mr. Beals's current annual base salary is \$600,000.
-If Mr. Beals's employment is terminated by us other than for cause, Mr. Beals will be eligible to receive continued payment of his base salary for a period of three months, a prorated bonus for any partial year of employment for the year in which employment termination occurs, and company-paid premiums for COBRA continuation coverage for up to six months.
+Pursuant to the terms of the offer letter, Mr. Beals's current annual base salary is \$600,000.
 Mr. Beals also is eligible to participate in the employee benefit plans generally available to our employees and maintained by us.